ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ```
 Let's break down what happens here
 1. The subscription receives the message
-2. `.SoftFireAndForget()` break the feedback chain so publishers won't wait for the message handling
-3. `.NoDuplicates()` stops/drops all messages that are already being handled by the subscription, making sure the same file is not read more than once concurrently
+2. `.NoDuplicates()` stops/drops all messages that are already being handled by the subscription, making sure the same file is not read more than once concurrently
-4. `.Delay()` delay the handling of all messages by 5 seconds.
+3. `.Delay()` delay the handling of all messages by 5 seconds.
 In this case, to make sure the "other" system creating the files is done writing before we start reading.
-5. `.Retry()` make a total of 5 attempts to read the file.
+4. `.Retry()` make a total of 5 attempts to read the file.
 If the handler throws an exception, `.Retry()` will wait 30 seconds before trying again
-6. `.Concurrent()` processes up to 16 files concurrently, queueing any excess
+5. `.Concurrent()` processes up to 16 files concurrently, queueing any excess
-7. `.LimitedThroughput()` limits throughput to maximum of 100 messages per 100ms = 1000 messages/second
+6. `.LimitedThroughput()` limits throughput to maximum of 100 messages per 100ms = 1000 messages/second
-8. `.Handler()` calls our code reading the file
+7. `.Handler()` calls our code reading the file

 We added functionality to our subscription MHC by adding MHC decorators.